Phone: (202) 296-5505 Email: info@winvale.com

 The California Multiple Award Schedule (CMAS) is an enrollment contract that uses the awarded terms and conditions and pricing of your GSA MAS contract.
 California state and local governments, municipalities, and school districts including public universities can purchase from a CMAS vehicle.

 CMAS doesn’t allow for all scopes of work.
-Available solutions include:
+Available types of products/services include:

 The Texas Multiple Award Schedule (TXMAS)